Back

 Inscriptions

-In the lower left corner, on the stone depicted in the composition, there is the author’s signature Pinelli and date – 1816; below to the right of the centre there is one more author’s signature Pinelli f. [fecit].
-In the center of the engraving under the image there is the work’s title Micheletti – Costumi del Regno di Napoli.
-There is a number "46" in the upper right corner above the plate.
+In the lower left corner, on the stone depicted in the composition, there is the author's signature Pinelli and date – 1816; below to the right of the centre, there is one more author's signature Pinelli f. [fecit].
+In the centre of the engraving, under the image, is the work's title, Micheletti – Costumi del Regno di Napoli.
+The number "46" is in the upper right corner above the plate.